StateArchivesOfNorthCarolina/tomes-packager/docs/02_mets_files.md

 	>>> from tomes_packager import packager
 	>>> help(packager.Packager)

 Now run the first example from the docstring or pass in the equivalent parameters to the command line interface.
+Finally, inspect the ".mets.xml" in the created AIP.